 - solve systemic problems (i.e., five whys, theory of constraints).

 The first four patterns create something I call “fragile agile”.
 If you establish a driving purpose, measure economic progress, proactively experiment to improve and limit work-in-progress, you can sense, adapt and produce rapidly.
 But you might not be able to sustain that discipline for long.
 Routine disturbances fatally misalign your capabilities and market: when an important team member leaves, when a competitor emerges, or when a leader advocates a new mission, you are left with a team that can no longer sense, adapt and produce rapidly.

 Adopting the fifth pattern gives us resilient agile.
 Collective responsibility (or just plain personal responsibility for an agile individual) motivates people to fill in for lost skills, investigate market changes and learn faster.
 Routine disturbances simply motivate people to learn.

 The sixth pattern, solving systemic problems, expands our analysis and solutions beyond our agile entity to the system around us.
 There are no rigid boundaries between the agile entity and its context, beyond the practical.
-Yes, we continue taking collective responsibility—it is our job to fix problems apparent in our collective product—but solutions explicitly consider how we might help suppliers, bosses, other departments discover new ways of doing things, for their benefit and ours.
+Yes, we continue taking collective responsibility—it is our job to fix problems apparent in our collective product—but systemic solutions explicitly consider how we might help suppliers, bosses, other departments discover new ways of doing things, for their benefit and ours.
 Toyota ultimately had to train its suppliers, and even its competitor General Motors, to adopt its agile Toyota Production System, to help it adapt more rapidly to a changing world.

 Are these six patterns sufficient to define agile methodologies?
 I think so.
 And ask yourself whether non-agile approaches conform to any of these six base patterns.
 I think not.

 How agile are we?